Strategic Whitepaper · Loyyo

 Last week, the customer is trying on clothes in a YAYA dressing room.
 She sees a QR code offering a "Welcome Bonus" if she downloads the YAYA digital loyalty card.

-• The action: She scans the QR code and adds the WalletPass-generated digital card directly to her Google Wallet.
+• The action: She scans the QR code and adds the WalletPass-generated digital card directly to her Wallet.

 • The incentive: She is motivated to show this pass at the Sitoo POS during checkout to claim her bonus.